 After you file an initial Statement, there are two requirements you need to be aware of:

 Supplemental Statements: A Supplemental Statement must be filed every year following the filing of an Initial Statement of Diversion and Use.
 The Division will NOT notify Statement holders when the annual report is due and we encourage anyone who would like to be notified of Online Reporting updates and news to subscribe to our Lyris list (Email Subscription) and selecting the "Water Rights Reporting Notification" under the "Water Rights" listing.
 The Division encourages you to keep your user ID and reporting identifier in a safe place for your annual reporting as you will not be supplied this information as in years past.
-Supplemental Statements or your annual reports must then be completed online through the eWRIMS Online Reporting prior to July 1 of that year (i.e. for water diverted during 2016, the Supplemental Statement is due by July 1, 2017).
+Supplemental Statements or your annual reports must then be completed online through the eWRIMS Online Reporting prior to February 1 of that year (i.e. for water diverted during the 2016 Water Year, the Supplemental Statement is due by February 1, 2017).
 If the location of the existing point of diversion as identified on the Supplemental Statement has changed, the new location must be identified.
 If a new point of diversion has been added, resulting in more than one point of diversion, a separate Statement must be filed with the Division for the additional point of diversion.